nvaccess/nvda/user_docs/en/userGuide.md

 ##### Play a sound for logged errors {#PlayErrorSound}

-This setting allows you to specify if NVDA will play an error sound in case an error is logged.
+This option allows you to specify if NVDA will play an error sound in case an error is logged.
+Choosing Only in test versions (default) makes NVDA play error sounds only if the current NVDA version is a test version (alpha, beta or run from source).
+Choosing Yes allows to enable error sounds whatever your current NVDA version is.

 | . {.hideHeaderRow} |.|
 |---|---|